BarbieriGui/Web-CV/README.md

 Plan:
 5. Update on "about.html"
+6. Upgrade CSS style on all .html files
-6. Last changes
+7. Last changes
-7. Final revision
+8. Final revision

 Updates & Fixes:
 October Log: